Go Back

 PREPARATION

-• The day before, soak the almonds in hot water and bring to a boil.
-Once the skin easily peels off, remove from heat.
+• .
+The day before, soak the whole raw almonds in hot water and bring to a boil.
+As soon as the skins start to loosen easily, remove from the heat.

-• Place the water, granulated sugar, and vanilla sugar in a saucepan to prepare the syrup.
+• Once the almonds are dry, prepare the syrup by combining the water, granulated sugar, and vanilla sugar (or almond extract) in a saucepan.

-Bring to a boil, and once the sugar has completely dissolved and there are no more grains, remove from heat and let it cool.
+• Bring the mixture to a boil, and as soon as the sugar is completely dissolved with no grains remaining, remove from the heat and let it cool.

-• Once all the almonds are ground, mix them thoroughly with the powdered sugar.
-Grind them again a second time until you get a smooth paste.
+• Once all the almonds are ground, mix them thoroughly with the remaining powdered sugar in a mixing bowl.
+Pulse a second time until you get a smooth, uniform dough.

-• Knead the almond paste thoroughly.
-Divide it if you want to color it.
-Shape it into rolls and wrap them in plastic wrap.
+• Once the almond paste is smooth and uniform, shape it into rolls and wrap them tightly in plastic wrap.

 • This Marzipan will serve you well in pastry, perfect for filling or decorating cakes such as in french fraisier cake or German stollen.